 Though there are plenty of audiophile-grade power conditioners and UPSs on the market, I’d recommend saving your money and opting for a more reasonably-priced model.

-The CyberPower CP1350PFCLCD (link to compare prices on Amazon and other online retailers) is one such affordable consumer-grade UPS option that will help in project studios.
+The CyberPower CP1350PFCLCD (link to check the price on Amazon) is one such affordable consumer-grade UPS option that will help in project studios.

 Radio Frequency Interference